canhminhdo/canhminhdo.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our application for JAIST Research Grant FY2023 for Fundamental Research was accepted. :sparkles:
+Our application for <b>JAIST Research Grant FY2023</b> for Fundamental Research was accepted. :sparkles: